HERBERT HOWARD SCOTT 1890–1958

 Age 7 months living in Shelton with father George, gardener, mother Harriett Kirkham (born in Radcliffe on Trent) and sisters Bertha 10 and Beatrice 4.

-Age 10 living with his widowed father George, (a gardener), sister Beatrice 14 and brother Oswald 9 on Village Street, Cropwell Butler
+Age 10 living on Village Street, Cropwell Butler with his widowed father George, a gardener, sister Beatrice 14 and brother Oswald 9

-Age 21 boarding in Axminster with Mr and Mrs Trim and employed as a gardener.
-Mr Trim is also a gardener.
+Age 21 boarding Chatton Cottage, Axminster with Mr and Mrs Trim and employed as a gardener.
+Mr Trim was also a gardener.

 Service Number: 127322